On this page:

 What is Victoria's water grid?

 The water grid works much like our road network.
 It connects an extensive network of water sources such as dams, reservoirs, irrigation districts and the desalination plant to water users.
-This includes homes, schools, businesses and even other waterways.
-It does this through infrastructure (sometimes above or below ground) including pipes, channels, pumps and natural waterways like rivers and creeks.

 The grid includes the following assets: